 - If you are an international student, please apply early.
 Have your departmental acceptance done by your supervisors as soon as possible.
 Immigration procedures to obtain your documents to study in Canada may take up to 6 months.
 START EARLY!

-- To be considered for financial assistance, your application must be completed by January 15th (see Funding).
+- To be considered for financial assistance, your application must be completed by the deadline set by McGill University (see Funding).

 For further information on making a payment consult the Student Accounts website